abisxir/omx/README.md

 # omx
 Lightweight Object Mapper for Android

-The aim of project is to create a lightweight Object Mapper to ease working with SQLite database.
-One import issue is that this library does not handle relation between objects so it is not an ORM.
-It simply helps developers to create multiple SQLite database files (Schema).
-Then the developer can create several tables inside each schema.
-The project is in progress and it is the first unstable :) release.
+The aim of project is to create a lightweight Object Mapper to ease working with SQLite databases.
+You can call this library an ORM but the issue is that this library does not handle relation between objects.
+It simply helps developers to map the database flat tables to classes.
+Developers can have multiple tables inside multiple schemas (multiple sqlite databases) The project is in progress and it is the first unstable :) release.

 # Usage